lunarifish/pic2midi/README.md

 # pic2midi
-show picture in midi piano roll
+a simple script to convert picture to midi

+put the picture with main.py and rename it to "picture.jpg" run main.py